xuwei-k/sbt-assembly/README.md

 ### Exclude specific transitive deps

-You might be thinking about exluding JAR files because of the merge conlifcts.
+You might be thinking about exluding JAR files because of the merge conflicts.
 Merge conflict of `*.class` files indicate pathological classpath, often due to non-modular bundle JAR files or [SLF4J](http://www.slf4j.org/legacy.html), not the problem with assembly.
 Here's what happens when you try to create a fat JAR with Spark included:

 ```
 [error] (*:assembly) deduplicate: different file contents found in the following: